7 days in Calabria, Italy itinerary: a complete guide

 Visitors take this tour from Tropea that includes the truffle ice cream.

 Another reason people come to Pizzo is to visit the Piedigrotta cave church.
-A small church 15 mins (walk) from the city center and close to the beach.
+A small church 15 mins (walk) from the city centre and close to the beach.
 The story of the church is an intertwining of legend and reality.

 During a storm, the painting of Madonna di Piedigrotta managed to arrive safely on shore with the captain’s crew carrying it on the ship.